Anna-LeeMcLean/RRT-Path-Planning-App/README.md

 ### MECH 540A 101 2021W1 Emerging Topics in Mechatronics, Manufacturing, Controls, and Automation - SFTWR DSGN MECH FINAL PROJECT
 **Authors:** Ajay Nalla and Anna-Lee McLean

-**Purpose:** RRT Path Planning application for a mobile robot in a 2D, obstacle-filled environment.
+**Purpose:** RRT Autonomous Path Planning application for a mobile robot in a 2D, obstacle-filled environment.

 ---